 Generally, taxpayers who are age 65 or over have easier access to the pension credit since many more sources of income qualify.
-Types of income that qualify are:3
+Types of income that qualify are:

 - 1. A payment in respect of a life annuity out of or under a superannuation or pension plan - The Canada Revenue Agency (CRA) generally accepts that amounts from foreign plans qualify including government plans such as US Social Security but excludes certain payments such as receipts from a US Individual Retirement Account (IRA) - 2.
 An annuity payment under a Registered Retirement Savings Plan (RRSP) - RRSP withdrawals do not qualify for the pension credit - 3.
-A payment paid out as periodic receipts vs. lump sum withdrawals or under a Registered Retirement Income Fund (RRIF) or Life Income Fund (LIF) - 4.
-A payment payable on a periodic basis under a defined benefit or a money-purchase plan within a Registered pension plan (RPP), including an Individual Pension Plan (IPP).
-(Proposed amendment to ss 118(7) to include variable benefits from Sask.
-Pension Plan after 2018 as pension income) - 5.
+A payment out of or under a Registered Retirement Income Fund (RRIF) - 4.
+A payment payable on a periodic basis under a defined benefit or a money-purchase plan within a Registered pension plan (RPP), including an Individual Pension Plan (IPP). - 5.
 An annuity payment under a Deferred Profit Sharing Plan (DPSP) - 6.
 An instalment payment under a DPSP - Equal instalment payments paid at least annually and not extending beyond 10 years - 7.
 Prescribed annuities - 8.
 Other amounts: - Annuities reported by the insurer as "Accrued Income: Annuities" qualify for the pension credit.
 The interest portion does not constitute pension income for purposes of the credit, only amounts reported as "Accrued Income: Annuities" are eligible